-Students who are placed into them must earn a grade of "C" or better in ENG 001, ENG 101, ENG 102, MTH 001, MTH 101, MTH 103, MTH 105, and the first semester (101) of a foreign language in order to satisfy proficiency requirements.
+Students who are placed into them must earn a grade of "C" or better in ENG 001, ENG 101, ENG 102, MTH 001, MTH 003, MTH 101, MTH 103, MTH 105, and the first semester (101) of a foreign language in order to satisfy proficiency requirements.
 Students who either drop or earn a grade of less than a "C" in these courses must repeat the courses immediately in the following regular semester.
-Students must earn a "C" in the second semester (102) of a foreign language in order to enroll in the first course (201) of the second year of a foreign language.
+Students who are unsuccessful after three attempts in any proficiency course or developmental course will be placed on academic suspension.
+On returning from academic suspension, the student must receive a C or better in their proficiency course(s) or they will be dismissed from Lyon College.